 Software engineering is one of the fastest growing fields in the world.
-Rightfully so, as code powers our favorite digital products and services, across all industries from consumer retail and healthcare to B2B tech and government.
+Code powers our favorite digital products and services.
+A hot topic across all industries from consumer retail and healthcare to B2B tech and government.

-But did you know there are many different types of software engineers?
-As demand for the discipline grows, companies require even more nuanced skill sets to bring their digital visions to fruition.
+Did you know that there are different types of software engineers?
+As the demand for this field increases, companies need specialized skills to make their digital ideas a reality.
 The good news?
-General Assembly’s bootcamps will provide a solid foundation for any software engineering career option.
+General Assembly’s bootcamps offer a solid foundation for any career in software engineering.
 The choice is yours, depending on your interests.

 So let’s explore 5 types of software engineers that are hot on the coding job boards right now.

 1. Front-End Engineer